slubimav/aws-back/README.md

 Implemented in the admin:
 - displays a list of products
-- uploading a CSV file with a list of products to the backed (to a specially created S3 Bucket).
+- uploading a CSV file with a list of products to the backet (to a specially created S3 Bucket).

 ```